metehan777/seo-ranking-predictor/README.md

 A comprehensive SEO analytics platform that tracks, analyzes, and predicts search ranking changes over time using AI-powered insights.

+- You can follow me on X [https://x.com/metehan777](https://x.com/metehan777)
+- You can read posts on [https://metehan.ai](https://metehan.ai)
+- You can subscribe on [https://metehanai.substack.com/](https://metehanai.substack.com)

 ## Features

 - **Keyword Tracking**: Monitor important keywords for your business